-Dear Houston SB LI Field Team Members, We know how you feel.
+Dear Minneapolis SB LII Field Team Members, We know how you feel.

 We hope you made new friendships or renewed old ones.
 Many Halftime cart crews still get together on a regular basis, especially around Super Bowl time.

-As we all go forward, try to remember a few things we shared:
+As we all go forward, try to remember a few things we shared.

-- Patience.
-How to stand around and wait and wait and wait.
+- How to stand around and wait and wait and wait.
 (We call this standing still at breakneck speed.)

 - When presented with unexpected circumstances, use your thumb.